Documentation Index

 Making a Manual Debit via Dashboard

-- Go to the Customers section in the dashboard
+- Go to Billing in the main navigation

 - Select the customer whose wallet you want to debit